scroiset/lma-infra-monitoring/specs/lma-infra-alerting.rst

 * OpenStack operators(s) want to be notified when a particular condition is meet in regard of system metrics.

-  * Load average is too hight on a controller node.
+  * Load average is too high on a controller node.
-  * Filesystem is nearly full on a node.
+  * File system is nearly full on a node.
   * ..

 Proposed changes
 ================

-Implement a Fuel plugin that will install and configure the LMA infrastructure alerting system for an OpenStack environement.
+Implement a Fuel plugin that will install and configure the LMA infrastructure alerting system for an OpenStack environment.

 The initial implementation of this plugin plan to install and configure Nagios [2]_ to manage alerts and send notifications to operators by email.